hulianyuyy/CorrNet/README.md

 Note that you can choose the target dataset from phoenix2014/phoenix2014-T/CSL/CSL-Daily in line 3 in ./config/baseline.yaml.

+For CSL-Daily dataset, You may choose to reduce the lr by half from 0.0001 to 0.00005, change the lr deacying rate (gamma in the 'optimizer.py') from 0.2 to 0.5, and disable the temporal resampling strategy (comment line 121 in dataloader_video.py).
 ### Citation

 If you find this repo useful in your research works, please consider citing: